LeeBergstrand/BioMagick/Project_Proposal.md

 ##### Languages and Platforms

 BioMagick will be designed to be run on [LINUX](http://en.wikipedia.org/wiki/Linux) and [Mac OSX](http://en.wikipedia.org/wiki/OS_X).
-The programming language we will use is [Python](https://www.python.org) and we will support the following Phython interpreters:
+The programming language we will use is [Python](https://www.python.org) and we will support the following Python interpreters:

 - CPython 2.6, 2.7, 3.3, 3.4 -- see [http://www.python.org](http://www.python.org)

 - PyPy 2.0, 2.1, 2.2, 2.3 -- see [http://www.pypy.org](http://www.pypy.org)

 We will also support the Python 2.7 and Python 3.0-3.4 versions of the Python language.
 Do to Python being an interpreted language, BioMagick should run on most hardware platforms supported by Linux (x86, Power, ARM etc.).
-However, our testing can only gaurentee full functionality on [x86 hardware](http://en.wikipedia.org/wiki/X86) (Intel and AMD)
+However, our testing will only guarantee full functionality on [x86 hardware](http://en.wikipedia.org/wiki/X86) (Intel and AMD)

 ##### Biopython

-A core componet of BioMagick will be the [Biopython](http://biopython.org/wiki/Main_Page) library.
-Specifically the [SeqIO](http://biopython.org/wiki/SeqIO), [AlignIO](http://biopython.org/wiki/AlignIO), [Phylo](http://biopython.org/wiki/Phylo) classes from Biopython will be heavily used for parsing, converting and writing bioinformatics file formats.
-It can also be used to
+A core component of BioMagick will be the [Biopython](http://biopython.org/wiki/Main_Page) library.
+Specifically, the [SeqIO](http://biopython.org/wiki/SeqIO), [AlignIO](http://biopython.org/wiki/AlignIO), [Phylo](http://biopython.org/wiki/Phylo) classes from Biopython will be heavily utilized for parsing, converting and writing bioinformatics file formats.
+They can also be used for various other tasks  such as extracting protein coding genes.

+Some useful Biopython features:

+- A generic sequence record object for storing genomic sequences along with their features (for example the position of genes within the sequence).
+- Parsers for various bioinformatics file formats and storing them as sequence record objects.
+- Writers for serializing sequence record objects into various bioinformatic file formats.

+######  Biopython code example #1:

+	from Bio import SeqIO
+	handle = open("example.fasta", "rU") # Opens a file handle.

+	# Parses input file which contains mutiple FASTA formated sequences.
+	# Parses each FASTA formated sequence into a generic sequence record object.
+	for record in SeqIO.parse(handle, "fasta") :
+    	print record.id # Prints the id of each sequence. handle.close()

+######  Biopython code example #2:

+	from Bio import SeqIO
+	input_handle = open("cor6_6.gb", "rU")
+	output_handle = open("cor6_6.fasta", "w")

+	# Parses each Genbank file into a generic sequence record object.
+	sequences = SeqIO.parse(input_handle, "genbank") # Opens a file handle.

+	# Write sequence record objects to file in FASTA format.
+	SeqIO.write(sequences, output_handle, "fasta")

+	output_handle.close()
+	input_handle.close()

+The author has used Biopython in the past to create software systems.
+Here are some examples:

+- [Genbank-Downloaders](https://github.com/LeeBergstrand/Genbank-Downloaders) - A series of small Biopython scripts for downloading sequence data off NCBI's Genbank.
+- [BackBLAST_Reciprocal_BLAST](https://github.com/LeeBergstrand/BackBLAST_Reciprocal_BLAST) -  A reciprocal BLAST program for filtering down BLAST results to best bidirectional hits.
+- [HMMER-DB](https://github.com/LeeBergstrand/HMMER-DB) - A program for searching, extracting and storing proteins that match specific Hidden Markov Models created by HMMER.

+##### Automatic Identification of Bioinformatic File Formats.

+One of the features the author seeks to include into BioMagick is the ability to automatically recognize textual bioinformatics file formats.
+Once identified the file type of an input file would be passed on to Biopython.
+Automatic identification of file format is not included in Biopython.
+When using the SeqIO class one has to explicitly identify input file  type.
+This was a conscious decision by Biopython's creators.

+[BioPerl's SeqIO](http://bioperl.org/wiki/HOWTO:SeqIO) class (the Perl equivalent to Biopython's SeqIO class) is capable of automatically identifying a limited set of input file types.
+For identification of file type one could reverse engineer BioPerl's SeqIO classes's methodologies for identifying file type or perhaps take a more generic approach by using a library like [libmagic](http://linux.die.net/man/3/libmagic) to identify the input file.

+##### Command Line Interface Libraries

+A command line library will be used to parse user input.
+Some possible libraries are [Clint](https://pypi.python.org/pypi/clint/), [Click](http://click.pocoo.org/3/) or [Cliff](http://cliff.readthedocs.org/en/latest/).

 ### Implementation Issues and Challenges
 ### Deliverables
 ### Timeline